UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 * @lalitmee
 * @Fayaz

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing, I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.You'll get faster results by just contacting us on our slack handles above.

 ## What should I know before I get started?

-### Git & Github
+### Github

-This is the key thing you need to know before hopping on board, we strongly suggest you go through the below resources if you are not aware of Git & Github principles.
+This is the key thing you need to know before hopping onboard, we strongly suggest you go through the below resources if you are not aware of Git & Github principles.

 * [Intro to Git & Github for beginners](https://medium.com/@abhishekj/an-intro-to-git-and-github-1a0e2c7e3a2f)
 * [How to contribute to Open Source](https://github.com/freeCodeCamp/how-to-contribute-to-open-source/blob/master/CONTRIBUTING.md)